Jaguar XF saloon - Interior & comfort

 Jaguar XF dashboard

-Every Jaguar XF, including the entry-level Prestige spec, sits on 17-inch alloy wheels and has an interior trimmed in leather, including the steering wheel.
-There’s also an infotainment system with an eight-inch colour touchscreen incorporating sat nav, on-board wi-fi, iPod and Bluetooth phone connectivity and DAB radio.
+Every Jaguar XF, including the entry-level S spec, sits on at least 18-inch alloy wheels and gets an interior trimmed in leather, including the steering wheel.
+There’s also an infotainment system with an 11.4-inch touchscreen incorporating sat nav, on-board wi-fi and Bluetooth phone connectivity and DAB radio.
 Apple CarPlay and Android Auto are standard on all trim levels.
 All models also come equipped with dual-zone climate control, keyless start and cruise control.

-Moving up to R-Sport adds 18-inch alloys on all models apart from the 161bhp diesel, a sporty bodykit that mimics the look of the XF S, sports suspension, supportive sports seats and prominent ‘R Sport’ branding.
+Moving up to R-Dynamic S adds a sporty body kit, sports suspension, supportive sports seats and prominent ‘R Dynamic' branding.